pingcap/docs-appdev/en/for-go-sql-driver-mysql.md

     GRANT ALL ON DATABASE go_mysql TO <username>;
     ```

 ## Step 3.
-Run the application code
+Get and run the application code

 The sample application code in this tutorial (`main.go`) uses go-sql-driver/mysql to map Golang methods to SQL operations that are described in the code comments.
 You can save the example application code as a Golang file named `main.go` on your local machine.